 To learn more about the Educational Award recipients and their applications, please visit www.edmundoptics.com/award.

-Edmund Optics® (EO) is a leading global supplier of optics, imaging, and photonics technology that has served a variety of markets including Life Sciences, Biomedical, Industrial Inspection, Semiconductor, R&D, and Defense since 1942.
+Edmund Optics® is a leading global supplier of optics, imaging, and photonics technology that has served a variety of markets including Life Sciences, Biomedical, Industrial Inspection, Semiconductor, R&D, and Defense since 1942.
+The company designs and manufactures a wide array of optical components, multi-element lenses, imaging systems, and optomechanical equipment, while supporting OEM applications with volume production of stock and custom products.
+Operating in more than a dozen major facilities around the globe, Edmund Optics employs just over 1,100 employees and continues to expand.
 Customers can purchase items by calling 1-800-363-1992, via the catalog, or on the website at www.edmundoptics.com.